 The Vertical and GIZ have entered into a partnership to take SDG localisation to the city level.
 Both parties will collaborate on developing an index and dashboard to monitor and report the progress on achieving the SDG targets at the city level.
 The collaboration also aims at training and capacity-building programmes on data-driven urban governance for urban local bodies’ officials.
-The partnership has been formalised through an MoU signed by both the organisations in October 2020.
+The partnership has been formalised through an MoU signed in October 2020.

 Oxford Poverty and Human Development Initiative (OPHI)

 OPHI, UNDP, and the SDG Vertical entered into a partnership for multidimensional poverty measurement and reduction.
 The development of the national MPI is an output of the collaboration.
 The partnership also extends to designing a reform action plan for faster poverty reduction.

 The SDG Vertical partners with KPMG and UNRCO on private sector integration for SDGs, which aims to measure the impact of the business sector on the SDGs.

 Primus Partners, UNDP, and the SDG Vertical have collaborated on developing an online platform to facilitate the attraction of SDG-linked investments.